joltrome/tierIV-qa-automation-Jerome/README.md

 **Jerome Nicholaz**

-Tier IV, Inc. Recruitment Assessment Submission

 ---

-## Submission Information

-**Project Completion Date:** October 25, 2025

-**Repository Tag:** DONE

-**Status:** Complete - All tests have passed in CI

----

 ## Acknowledgments

-Thank you to Tier IV for the opportunity to work on this assessment.
 Special thanks to the Playwright documentation and TypeScript team & community for their excellent resources and support.